Snowbirds returning to Vancouver Island for training in May

 Published Friday, April 23, 2021 3:35PM PDT Last Updated Friday, April 23, 2021 5:21PM PDT

-The Snowbirds will be training on Vancouver Island in May: (Canadian Forces Snowbirds / Facebook)
+The Snowbirds fly in formation ahead of training on Vancouver Island.
+(Canadian Forces Snowbirds / Facebook)

 VICTORIA -- The Canadian Forces Snowbirds will return to Vancouver Island next month for training before their 2021 tour begins.

 The aerobatics team will be in the Comox area from May 4 to May 26 for training ahead of their international tour, which will celebrate the team's 50th anniversary.

 The Snowbirds are returning to Vancouver Island for the first time since the team was grounded for much of 2020 due to COVID-19 and a fatal crash in Kamloops last May.

 On May 17, 2020, a Snowbirds plane is believed to have struck a bird mid-flight.
 Snowbirds Capt.
 Jennifer Casey, the team's public affairs officer, died after trying to eject.
 The pilot of the plane, Capt.
 Richard MacDougall, survived the crash but sustained serious injuries.

 In December, the Snowbirds released their tentative 2021 performance schedule.